github/opensource.guide/_articles/building-community.md

 When you see negative behavior happening on your project, call it out publicly.
 Explain, in a kind but firm tone, why their behavior is not acceptable.
 If the problem persists, you may need to [ask them to leave](../../troubleshooting/conduct/).
 Your [code of conduct](../../getting-started/preparing/#establishing-a-code-of-conduct) can be a constructive guide for these conversations.

+For inspiration, @sarahsharp [created a framework](http://sarah.thesharps.us/2015/10/06/what-makes-a-good-community/) for understanding where your community is at in terms of encouraging welcoming behavior, and how you can bring your project to the next level.

 ### Meet contributors where they're at

 You started documenting your project’s needs and workflow in the early stages.
 Clear, comprehensive documentation only becomes more important as your community grows.
 Casual contributors, who may not otherwise be familiar with your project, use documentation to quickly get the context they need.